phowell/cv/docs/index.md

 __Independent Contractor__
 *2014 - 2017*
-- Provided on-site IT support for retail and banking institutions, including a major hardware refresh with Scotiabank.
+- Provided on-site IT support for retail and banking institutions, including participation in a major project to update and replace computing hardware in Scotiabank branches around the province.
 - Worked through a third party contracting service to configure and troubleshoot point-of-sale infrastructure.

 __Programmer Consultant__